kovapatrik/node-tesoro/README.md

 - The current key dictionary contains a Hungarian, 105 keys layout
 - It can be updated to accept more character for an index, please create a pull request if you want to update (*although I don't know how to use the indexes then*)
 - You can use the private function `initKeys` to get your keyboard's key indexes

+### GUI

+- In an other project, I will create a GUI, that uses this API
+- (because in my opinion, the software that came with the keyboard is kind of poopoo)